On This Ultrahot Jupiter, Scientists Think It Might Rain Liquid Rubies and Sapphires

 But the planet's night side has, until now, remained in the dark (sorry).

 In a new study, published in the journal Nature Astronomy on Feb.
-21, astronomers got their first look at the planet's dark side using NASA's Hubble Telescope.
+21, astronomers shared their first look at the planet's dark side using NASA's Hubble Telescope.

 Telescopes at the South African Astronomical Observatory discovered WASP-121b in 2015.
 The planet, which is a little bigger and heavier than Jupiter, is on the verge of being ripped apart by the gravitational forces of its home star, known as WASP 121.
 It makes a full orbit of that star once every 1.3 days and is tidally locked -- one side is perpetually bathed in starlight, the other is forever staring out into space.